danfuzz/samizdat/doc/samizdat-0.md

 #### `lowSize value <> intlet`

-Gets the "size" of the given value.
+Returns the "size" of the given value.
 Every low-layer value has a size, defined as follows:

 * `intlet` &mdash; the number of significant bits (*not* bytes) in